oceanprotocol-archive/OEPs/14/README.md

 5. The MKT validate the input fields provided by the user.
 If information is missing, the process is cancelled and the user is informed of the error.

-6. The MKT, using SQUID-JS do the following:
+6. The MKT, using SQUID-JS does the following:
    - Create a new DDO for the Asset
    - Encrypt the URL's using the PROVIDER Keys
    - Add the encrypted URL's and Metadata to the DDO